smartdevicelink/sdl_evolution/proposals/NNNN-high-level-interface-foundation.md

 ### SDLViewControllerManager

 View controllers should be stackable.
 Similar to [`UINavigationController`](https://developer.apple.com/documentation/uikit/uinavigationcontroller) an SDL view controller manager should be used by the SDL application class.
 Different to `UINavigationController` there should not be an `SDLNavigationController`.
-First of all the navigation controller provides UI elements (no Navigation buttons or Toolbar) which cannot be adoped to SDL.
+First of all the navigation controller provides UI elements (no Navigation buttons or Toolbar) which cannot be adopted to SDL.
 Second to avoid confusion the code responsible for the stack should not be called navigation.
 (An alternative for `SDLNavigationController` or `SDLStackViewController` can be added if requested).

 The view controller manager provides methods to access view controllers and manipulate the view controller stack.